pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 ### Return types?

-Custom Python functions are black boxes for polars.
+Custom Python functions are black boxes for Polars.
 We really don't know what kind of black arts you are doing, so we have to infer and try our best to understand what you meant.

 As a user it helps to understand what we do to better utilize custom functions.